Recycling

 under contract to the District, performs this operation.

-Together with the separation of recyclable materials
+Together with the separation of recyclable materials from rubbish and yard

-from rubbish and yard waste brought into the site, the
+waste brought into the site, the District recycles over

-that would otherwise be disposed of by incineration or
+be disposed of by incineration or landfilling.

-Educating the public, particularly school children is
+Educating the public, particularly school children, is

 important to the District’s commissioners, management